 For a complete list of sources and references used in this article; click here.

-Full disclosure: I currently do not own shares in BYD, or any other company mentioned in this article.
+Full disclosure: I currently do not own shares in GAC or any other company mentioned in this article.